Bryan Lopez: 2007–2008: First team, Debut and Copa Libertadores

 In 2007, Lopez was in Sportivo Luqueño's reserve ranks with Ignacio Fernandez.
 On 5 September 2007, it was announced that the young Lopez would debut against Olimpia Asunción.
 In November 2007, it was announced the Lopez and Ignacio Fernandez would make their first-team debuts against 2 de Mayo.
 Sportivo Luqueño qualified for the 2008 Copa Libertadores after being crowned the 2007 Apertura champion of the 2007 Paraguayan Primera Division season.
 In the 2008 Sportivo Luqueño roster Lopez colleagued with Arístides Florentín, Celso Esquivel, Argentines Javier Liendo and Valentin Filippini and Spaniard Ruben Sanchez Montero.
 On 10 March 2008, Ultima Hora reported that coach Daniel Lanata and goalkeeper Bryan Lopez had an argument which resulted in the coach dropping the goalkeeper to the lower category.
 Following this, the goalkeeper announced that he would not return to the club.
 One month later, Lopez participated in one 2008 Copa Libertadores fixture, a 3–1 home loss against Colombian club, Atlético Nacional, on 11 April 2008, where he played a full 90-minutes for his side.
 Sportivo Luqueño finished in third position in their respective Copa Libertadores group, with 8 points, one point shy of second place.
 In the same month, Lopez goalkeeped in a game against Olimpia Asunción, and he was a highlighted player in a 1–0 defeat against Libertad.
-By July 2008, Lopez and goalkeeper colleague Arístides Florentín remained at Sportivo Luqueño for the second semestre of the 2008 season.
+By July 2008, Lopez and goalkeeper colleague Arístides Florentín remained at Sportivo Luqueño for the second semester of the 2008 season.